 - The program consists of weekly home visits and monthly group meetings.

 - It operates for thirty weeks per year – over three years – working with mothers and their children, ages three, four, and five.

 - Home visits are conducted by peer Home Visitors who were previously mothers in the program.

 - Home Visitors reach out to mothers who, due to social isolation, poverty, language, or other cultural issues, are hard to reach.
 Home Visitors ensure the mothers feel comfortable participating and are successful in the program.

-- Home Visitors deliver high-quality child-centered curriculum activities directly to parents using role-play as a fail-safe method of teaching.
+- Home Visitors deliver high-quality child-centred curriculum activities directly to parents using role-play as a fail-safe method of teaching.

-- Parents then work with their children with the HIPPY curriculum for 15 to 20minutes a day.
+- Parents work with their children with the HIPPY curriculum for 15 to 20minutes a day.

 - Monthly group meetings support mothers’ social integration and begin to establish support networks.

 There are several evidence-based outcomes to the HIPPY program.